keptn/keptn.github.io/content/docs/0.8.x/quality_gates/sli/index.md

 ## Add SLI configuration to a Service, Stage, or Project

-**Important:** In the following commands, the value of the `resourceUri` must specifiy the SLI-provider that can fetch the declared SLIs.
+**Important:** In the following commands, the value of the `resourceUri` must specify the SLI-provider that can fetch the declared SLIs.
 In case of Dynatrace, for example, the value of the `resourceUri` must be: `dynatrace/sli.yaml`.

 * To add an SLI configuration to a service, use the [keptn add-resource](../../reference/cli/commands/keptn_add-resource) command: